Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Sample Information Sheet.md

 ### Study Description
 A long form description of the study.

-Describe here experimental design, citations if the data is published, or any other relevant information that a researcher might need to consider when looking at the data from this study
+Describe here experimental design, citations if the data is published, or any other relevant information that a researcher might need to consider when looking at the data from this study.

 ## Samples Tab
 ### Sample Name
 Unique identifier for the biological sample.
-Must match the name of a sample in Accucor or Isocorr data
+Must match the name of a sample in Accucor or Isocorr data.

 ### Date collected
-Date sample was collected (YYYY-MM-DD)
+Date sample was collected (YYYY-MM-DD).

 ### Researcher Name
 Researcher primarily responsible for collection of this sample (FIRST LAST).
 Secondary people (PI, collaborator, etc) can be mentioned in the study description.

 ### Tissue
 Type of tissue, matching the reference list of tissues.
-* See `Tissues` tab for reference list of tissues, or view a list of [Tissues on TraceBase](https://tracebase.princeton.edu/DataRepo/tissues/)
+* See `Tissues` tab for reference list of tissues, or view a list of [Tissues on TraceBase](https://tracebase.princeton.edu/DataRepo/tissues/).
-* If you have a tissue that is not listed in `Tissues` tab, add your new tissue to the `Tissues` tab
+* If you have a tissue that is not listed in `Tissues` tab, add your new tissue to the `Tissues` tab.

 ### Collection Time
 Minutes after the start of the infusion that the tissue was collected.